GULibrarySandbox/intro-text-mining-analysis-old/content/7-vis.md

 #### Types of visualistaions

-generated from excell spread sheet
+generated from excel spread sheet

 Voyant tools